napp1/RecursivelySpeedtest/README.md

 # Recursively Speedtest
+## Constantly monitor the speed of your internet network.
-## Launch speedtest, recursively, every X seconds, and write results in CSV file.
+## An easy way to launch speedtest, recursively, every X seconds, and write results in CSV file.

 First install speedtest-cli (https://github.com/sivel/speedtest-cli):